-*Students participating in international experiences coordinated by other officially registered UC student organizations may be eligible to enroll; please contact your honors advisor for further information (or, contact Jill Reister in UC International if you are not in University Honors).
+*Students participating in international experiences coordinated by other officially registered UC student organizations may be eligible to enroll; please contact your honors advisor for further information (or contact Dr. MJ Woeste of the Communication Department if you are not in University Honors).

-3. If your proposal is approved, you will be given permission by a University Honors advisor (or Juliet Manto) to register for the appropriate course.
+3. If your proposal is approved, you will be given permission by a University Honors advisor to register for the appropriate course.

 Important note about selecting zero or 1 credit option: You will register for the zero or 1 credit course depending on your course load – that is, if you are registered for the maximum number of credits allowed for full-time enrollment fees (18 credits), you should choose the zero credit option.
 If you register for the 1 credit course and this results in an overload tuition fee, you are responsible for paying the additional tuition charge to UC.
 You will be required to complete the reflective essay (see below) regardless of whether you register for zero or 1 credit.

-4. By the next review deadline after you return from international travel, you must submit a reflective essay (using the reflective essay prompt for self-designed Global Studies experiences) by email to your assigned University Honors advisor (or to Jill Reister if you are not in the UHP).
+4. By the next review deadline after you return from international travel, you must submit a reflective essay (using the appropriate reflective essay prompt) by email to your assigned University Honors advisor.

 Your initial grade for the course will be an Incomplete.
 Your pass/fail grade will be assigned after your essay is approved (typically within two weeks after the submission deadline).
 If your submitted essay is not approved, you will be asked to submit a revised draft by the next review deadline.
 If you submit an initial draft by the established deadline and eventually receive approval (no matter how many drafts are necessary), you will receive a passing grade.
 If you do not submit a reflective essay by the established deadline or you do not submit suggested revisions by a certain date, an I/F or failing grade will be assigned.